R

 The code represented in Listing 1.1 (and all example pieces of code) can be copied by activating the clipboard option in the upper-right hand corner of the code chunk.

-For more complex bits of code, hidden annotations are available (the student can access further assistance by hovering over the circled numbers):
+For more complex bits of analysis, hidden annotations are available (the reader can further access notes/assistance by hovering over the circled numbers):

 library(psych)